allenhurff/cie-titan-madr/docs/adr/0008-reporting.md

-# ADR 8: API Documentation
+# ADR 8: Reporting

 ## Context and Problem Statement

-* How will you provide documentation for API consumers?
+*   What platforms/tools/approaches will you leverage to support ad-hoc, self-service reports for both teams and administrators?

 ## Decision Drivers <!-- optional -->